yt-project/yt/doc/source/developing/releasing.rst

 The yt package source distribution should be uploaded along with compiled binary wheel packages for various platforms that we support.

-After the release is uploaded to PyPI, you should send out an announcement e-mail to the yt mailing lists as well as other possibly interested mailing lists for all but bugfix releases.

 ``conda-forge``
 +++++++++++++++